mikestreety/mikestreety/app/content/blog/2021-04-19-get-eleventy-up-and-running-on-netlify-or-cloudflare-pages.md

 ---
-title: Get your Eleventy Site into the real world (Netlify, Cloudflare pages or any host)
+title: Get your Eleventy Site into the real world using a hosting provider like Netlify or Git pages
 date: 2021-04-19
-intro: There are plenty of ways to get your 11ty site live depending on preferences and skill set, this blog walks through a few of the popular ones
+intro: There are plenty of ways to get your 11ty site live depending on preferences and skill set, this blog walks through a few of the popular ones including Gitlab pages, Vercel, Netlify and Cloudflare pages
 permalink: "blog/get-eleventy-up-and-running-on-netlify-or-cloudflare-pages/"
 tags:
  - DevOps